DecisiveAI/mdai-operator/docs/rules.md

 ```
 #### removeFromMap
 Removes a key-value pair from a map variable.
-`map`: The key of the map variable.
+`map`: The name of the map variable.
 `key`: The key within the map to remove.
 ```yaml
 then: